Uihlein Soccer Park Indoor Soccer Rules & Regulations

 When the whole ball passes over the perimeter wall or hits the net along the touchline, or hits the ceiling, it shall be put back in play by a direct free kick at the point where the ball was last played.
 If the ball was last played or touched by a player standing in his/her team’s own penalty area, the ball shall be kicked in from the top of the restraining arc near his/her team’s penalty area.
 The ball shall be in play immediately after it has been played.

 When the ball crosses over the perimeter wall between the corner markings after being last touched by a member of the offensive team, play shall be started by the goal keeper distributing the ball within his/her own penalty area.
-After obtaining possession of the ball in their hands inside the penalty area, the goalkeeper has 5 seconds to distribute the ball.
+After obtaining possession of the ball in their hands, inside the penalty area, the goalkeeper has 5 seconds to distribute the ball.
 Once the goalkeeper gives up hand control by placing the ball on the ground or distributing the ball in the air, the ball is in play.
 The goalkeeper may dribble the ball after releasing it into play.
 The goalkeeper may throw the ball over all three lines (see Three Line Pass: goalkeeper exception) and a goal may be scored directly from such a restart.

-When the ball crosses over the perimeter wall between the corner markings after being last touched by a player of the defensive team, play shall be restarted with a corner kick from the nearest corner spot to where the ball left the field.
+When the ball crossed over the perimeter wall between the corner markings after being last touched by a player of the defensive team, play shall be restarted with a corner kick from the nearest corner spot to where the ball left the field.

 Point System and Tiebreaker Regulations